Heritage conservation in Queensland

 Heritage places in Queensland are assessed and managed at four different levels:

 - National: The National Heritage List comprises natural and cultural places with outstanding heritage value to the nation.
-The National Heritage List is administered by the Australian Government under the Environment Protection and Biodiversity Conservation Act 1999.
+The National Heritage List is administered by the Australian Government under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The Commonwealth Heritage List also kept under the EPBC Act, is a list of natural, Indigenous and historic heritage places owned by the Australian Government.
 It includes places connected to defence, communications, customs and other government activities.

 Effective heritage conservation does not require that historic places remain frozen in time and are never altered.
 The best way to protect heritage places is to ensure they continue in active use and are valued by the community.